Axel Ehnström

-Axel Ehnström is a Finnish songwriter and musician (born on 23 October 1990 in Kirkkonummi, Finland).
+Axel Ehnström is a Finnish songwriter and musician.
 He is known for writing songs for artists such as Phoebe Ryan, Lost Frequencies and Alle Farben.
 He participated as Paradise Oskar in the Eurovision Song Contest 2011.

 Songwriting career

 Axel Ehnström has been involved with several gold and platinum certified albums and has worked with artists such as Phoebe Ryan, Lost Frequencies, Isac Elliot, Anna Abreu, Christopher, Alle Farben, RAF Camorra, Dennis Kruissen, Madeline Juno and Kasmir.
 Ehnström has worked as a songwriter published by Elements Music since 2013.
 In 2014, he co-wrote Sofi De La Torre's song "Vermillion", which Billboard declared one of the best songs of the year.
 Ehnström's recent notable credits include a feature on Lost Frequencies' single All Or Nothing, Deepend's Woke up in Bangkok and the co-writing of Alle Farben's hugely successful song Bad Ideas, which was the most played song on the German radio for four weeks in a row.

-Both the 2016 and 2017 Finnish music industry reports by Music Finland, showed that Ehnström had more international songwriting cuts than any other Finnish songwriter in 2016 and 2017 respectively.
+Both the 2016 and 2017 Finnish music industry reports by Music Finland, showed that Ehnström had more international songwriting cuts than any other Finnish songwriter in 2016 and 2017.
 In 2018, the Finnish Music Publishers association awarded Ehnström with the music export award of the year for his work in the German music market.